15 Feb Online Counselling

 How can I organise an online counselling session?

-Before an initial online counselling session, we set up a 15-min no obligation talk about whether online counselling is suitable for you.
+Before our first session, we set up a 15-min obligation free talk about whether online counselling is suitable for you.

 Online counselling with me is only available if you are over 18 years old and living in Australia.